Today was my last day at work.

 This month I’ve mended a pair of Andrew’s jeans and three pairs of my pants.
 This has probably saved us about £25.

-I have a sewing machine but no idea how to use it so that might be my next challenge now I don’t have to work.
+I have a sewing machine but no idea how to use it so that might be my next challenge now I’m having some time off work.

 I have visions of making Joni and Evan clothes out of old duvets.
 Luckily for them, we get given most of their clothes from friends and family so they can avoid going out looking like they’re wearing togas.